 Trina said, “The secret of success in a lifetime is knowing when enough is enough for you.
 That amount is different for everyone.
 It’s not a specific number, or even at a certain age.”

-They explored various ways to get started but were convinced that they should work with the Community Foundation Singapore (CFS) after speaking with its chairman Laurence Lien.
+They explored various ways to get started but were convinced that they should work with the Community Foundation Singapore (CFS) after speaking with its former chairman Laurence Lien.

 One reason why they felt CFS was a good fit was because of its wide reach across many charitable sectors.
 The Lin Foundation supports causes that are close to the couple’s heart including education for women and children, gender equality, animal welfare and the arts.